-Opening day amid virus: Masked men, empty parks, odd sounds
+Opening day amid virus: Masks, empty parks, social justice

 We’ll see.

-Opening day brings a tasty doubleheader: a marquee pitching matchup in Washington, followed by the nightcap at Dodger Stadium when Clayton Kershaw taking on the San Francisco Giants.
+Opening day brings a tasty doubleheader: a marquee pitching matchup in Washington, followed by the nightcap at Dodger Stadium when star outfielder Mookie Betts, fresh off a $365 million, 12-year contract, and his new Los Angeles teammates take on the San Francisco Giants.

-One player Kershaw won’t face: six-time All-Star, three-time champion and former MVP Buster Posey.
+One player Dodgers ace Clayton Kershaw won’t face: six-time All-Star, three-time champion and former MVP Buster Posey.
 The Giants catcher and his wife have adopted twin identical girls who were prematurely born, and he’s among about a dozen players who have chosen to sit out this year.

 “From a baseball standpoint, it was a tough decision for me,” Posey said.
 “From a family standpoint, making a decision to protect children, our children, it was relatively easy.”